 I studied the archaeology of Southwest Asia for Masters and PhD at the University of Liverpool, working with material culture and isotope analysis to answer zooarchaeological questions, an interdisciplinary approach that has become a feature of my research.
 After graduation I took on several post-doctoral research projects at the Universities of Cambridge, Exeter and Nottingham.
 I have been at the University of Nottingham since 2012.

 My research has two primary strands (1) human-animal-landscape relationships, and what they can reveal about past societies and (2) object biographies, and the expression of human culture and identity in prehistory.
-These two strands are increasingly linked by shared concerns of health and wellbeing, and the ideology that human, (non-human)animal and environmental experiences must be considered together to be meaningful.
+These two strands are increasingly linked by shared concerns of health and wellbeing, and that human, (non-human)animal and environmental experiences must be considered together to be meaningful.
 Both have resonance for contemporary issues.

 The human-(non-human)animal-landscape relationships that are central to my research are reflections of culture and identity in the past, together they offer a greater understanding of the structure,… read more